 - Evidence driven courses that are based on annual capacity assessment of MPs and staff of Parliament.
 These will form part of the fundamental core courses for MPs and parliamentary practitioners. - Joint training delivery with partners supporting parliamentary strengthening.
-These are training courses that will be focused on specific emerging issues and will be developed and delivered using a parliamentary competence model that will be integrated within the curriculum.

-General parliamentary courses targeting stakeholders and general public.
+These are training courses that will be focused on specific emerging issues and will be developed and delivered using a parliamentary competence model that will be integrated within the curriculum. - General parliamentary courses targeting stakeholders and general public.
 These are courses that will be opened for the general public and will be delivered through trainings and outreaches.

-UNDP in collaboration with Parliament of Sierra Leone is seeking to engage a team of two consultants that will be working with Parliament and with support from UNDP to develop a strategy and the first curriculum of the Center for Parliamentary Studies.
+UNDP in collaboration with Parliament of Sierra Leone is seeking to engage a national consultant (s) that will work with Parliament to develop the first set of curriculum and training manuals based on the recommendations of the Strategy for Development of the Center for Parliamentary Studies.
 The Curriculum is expected to be evidence driven with very clear objectives, content, assessment and method of delivery (approach).